 since the late 80s.

 - Mascara.
 One coat of mascara is a must when it was previously a nice-to-have.
 My eyelashes, which are quite long and dark, have also thinned.
-I used to have such a nice sooty fringe, but now I have a smattering of Daddy Long Legs legs that definitely need enhancing.
+I used to have a thick, sooty fringe, but now I have a smattering of Daddy Long Legs legs that could benefit from some artificial volume.
 I concentrate on the outer third, which helps open the eye.
-I don't bother with an eyelash curler—it's too much eyelash look for me.
+I rarely bother with an eyelash curler—it's too much eyelash look for me.

 - Eyeliner.
 Decreasing eyelash volume has left some spots almost bare.
 I was using an eyelash serum, but instead of getting more volume, I got eyelashes I could braid they were so long.
 Yuck.
 Long eyelashes with no volume is as bad as growing your hair very long when it's super fine and thin.
-So to fill in the gaps (more artifice and trickery), I smudge a densely pigmented powder eyeshadow against the lash line using a thin, firm brush (e.g., Hakuhodo K005).
-I am too impatient to deal with gel and liquid eyeliner, especially at dark o'clock in the morning, and I am too lazy to wash a brush every day.
+So to fill in the gaps (more artifice and trickery), I smudge a densely pigmented powder eyeshadow against the lash line.

 - Lip pencil.
 Since both the philtrum and vermillion border flatten with age, I now need to line my upper lip so my lipstick doesn't feather.
 I don't have vertical lines (at least nothing obvious yet), but lipstick can fade from the top lip in an unflattering way, so anchoring it down with lip pencil is a good idea.
 I choose a pencil color that matches my lip pigment, not the lipstick, and I connect the tops of the peaks at the cupid's bow, which makes the upper lip look fuller.
 I don't draw outside the lines, but I don't make the marked dip I used to do in that area.
 Clinique Sky Violet matches my lip pigment exactly.